verrazzano/docs/content/en/docs/setup/install/multicluster.md

 1. If needed for the admin cluster, obtain the managed cluster's CA certificate.
    The admin cluster scrapes metrics from the managed cluster's Prometheus endpoint.
-If the managed cluster Verrazzano installation uses self-signed certificates, then the admin cluster will need the managed cluster's CA certificate in order to make an `https` connection.
+If the managed cluster Verrazzano installation uses self-signed certificates or LetsEncrypt staging certificates, then the admin cluster will need the managed cluster's CA certificate in order to make an `https` connection.
-   - Depending on whether the Verrazzano installation on the managed cluster uses self-signed certificates or certificates signed by a well-known certificate authority, choose the appropriate instructions.
+   - Depending on whether the Verrazzano installation on the managed cluster uses self-signed certificates, LetsEncrypt staging certificates, or certificates signed by a well-known certificate authority, choose the appropriate instructions.
    - If you are unsure what type of certificates are used, check the `ca.crt` field of the `system-tls` secret in the `verrazzano-system` namespace on the managed cluster.
      ```